Mannaea: Location

 Their kingdom was situated east and south of the Lake Urmia.
 Excavations that began in 1956 succeeded in uncovering Ziwiyeh and its branches the fortified city of Hasanlu, once thought to be a potential Mannaean site.
-More recently, another branch of Ziwiyeh, the site of Qalaichi has been linked to the Mannaeans based on a stela with this toponym found at the site.
+The site of Qalaichi near the modern city of Bukan in West Azerbaijan Province has been linked to the Mannaeans based on a stela with this toponym found at the site.

 After suffering several defeats at the hands of both Scythians and Assyrians, the remnants of the Mannaean populace were absorbed by the Matieni and the area became known as Matiene.
 It was then annexed by the Medes in about 609 BC.

 Language and ethnicity

 According to examinations of place and personal names recorded in Assyrian and Urartian texts, the Mannaeans—especially the ruling class—likely spoke an isolated language that belonged to neither the Semitic nor the Indo-European families.
 There is a hypothesis suggesting it may have been related to Urartian.
 However, recent genetic studies of individuals from Hasanlu Tepe have led scholars to suggest a possible Indo-European presence in the region, potentially linked to speakers of a language related to Armenian.